krissur/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter to uncover trends
+## Performing analysis on Kickstarter to uncover trends